Daniel-Abrecht/dpa-image-builder/README.md

-# librem5 devkit image build scripts
+# librem5 image build scripts

-I've written a few buildscripts to create my own, devuan image inspired by the ones from purism: https://source.puri.sm/Librem5/image-builder
+Inspired by the image builder of purism (https://source.puri.sm/Librem5/image-builder), I've written my own image builder to create my own, custom, devuan based images.

-I do a few things differently though, and I didn't reuse any code from their image-builder repo.
+I didn't reuse any code from their image-builder repo, though.

-I did this to get a devuan image for the devkit, and to gain a better understanding of the boot process and the components used.
-I also wanted to make sure that I can compile everything myself and that I will have a booting image once the phone arrives.
+I did this to get a better understanding of the boot process and the components used.
+I also wanted to make sure that I can compile everything myself and that I have a working devuan based image for my phone.

-I have never actually tried to run the build scripts from purism, but they should mostly work for devuan too.

 The image does boot, but only from emmc when flashed using uuu.

 I'm rebuilding these images every day at 0 UTC on my build server: https://repo.dpa.li/apt/librem5/images/ (Please note that the base images don't contain a desktop environment)

+This image builder can bootstrap images based on the repositories of various linux distros, and can thus create images based on devuan, debian, ubuntu, etc. Please note that this aren't official images and that they do contain some files and packages not (yet?) available upstream.

 # Required packages & programs